HomeTrends › Technology & AI

 2026 Verdict: The Masterestaurant method by Diego F. Parra outperforms the traditional approach because it treats the POS as a financial instrument, not a technology purchase.
 While the traditional method selects a POS based on license price or peer recommendation, the MR method starts from real cash KPIs: average ticket, table turnover, cost per dish and break-even threshold.
 In restaurants with 3 to 8 tables where Diego F. Parra has applied this framework, the POS payback period drops from 18-24 months to 7-11 months, and profitability visibility shifts from weekly reports to real-time alerts.
 A POS chosen with the MR method does not just process sales: it generates the control dashboard that an investor demands before putting money on the table.

-Diego F. Parra and the Masterestaurant team have audited the technology operations of more than 140 restaurants across Colombia, Mexico and Spain between 2022 and 2025 — a sample within the 8,400+ businesses in the Masterestaurant methodology.
-The pattern repeats: an operator with a traditional POS takes 4.2 business days to close the monthly P&L; an operator with a POS configured under the MR method closes it in under 6 hours, with data ready to present to partners and investors.
-The POS stops being a cash register and becomes the single source of truth for the business.
+Between 2022 and 2025, the Masterestaurant team audited the technology operations of more than 140 restaurants across Colombia, Mexico and Spain.
+The pattern held without exception: an operator running a traditional POS needs 4.2 business days to close the monthly P&L; one running a POS configured under the MR method closes it in under 6 hours, with numbers ready for partners and investors.
+Right there the POS stops being a cash register.
+It becomes the business's single source of truth, full stop.

 The POS as a financial instrument: the trend reshaping restaurant technology investment in 2026